maxgmr/ubuntu-packaging-guide/docs/explanation/upstream-and-downstream.rst

 that carries modifications, improvements, and code is used.
 It describes the relationship and direction of changes made between projects.
-This stream originates (upwards) from the original project (and related entities like :term:`Source Code`, authors, and maintainers) and flows downwards to projects (and associated entities) that depend on it.
+This stream originates (upwards) from the original project (and related entities like :term:`source code <Source Code>`, authors, and maintainers) and flows downwards to projects (and associated entities) that depend on it.

 Ubuntu delta
 ~~~~~~~~~~~~